nestjs/docs.nestjs.com/content/techniques/mongo.md

 export class AppModule {}
 ```

+> warning **NOTICE** Since you're returning the schema itself from the factory function, it's not required to have `forFeature()` separately and declare the schema there.
+In fact, the hook won't be triggered if you do so and it may create side-effects in some situations.

 Like other [factory providers](https://docs.nestjs.com/fundamentals/custom-providers#factory-providers-usefactory), our factory function can be `async` and can inject dependencies through `inject`.

 ```typescript